Computing Use Requirements

 MUD students: MUD students have Fall-Spring and Summer access to the Computing Labs.

-PhD Students: PhD students have the option of choosing between Computer Lab access or “print only” accounts.
-The “print only” allows PhD students to print to the Laser Printer in their room and remotely to 477.
+PhD and MS Students: PhD and MS students have the option of choosing between semester-based Computer Lab access or year-long “print only” accounts.
+The “print only” allows PhD and MS students to print to the Laser Printer in their room and remotely to 477.

 General Computing Policies

 By signing up for access, Users are stating they agree to abide by the Campus Computing Use policy as well as CED's posted and published policies.
 There are consequences related to not following these policies, which could include: access removal (without any refund) to any or all facilities (Computer Labs, DFL and Shop) for the semester or up to a year.
 Further, negligent behavior related to equipment may also be associated with access removal and additional fees to cover the cost of repair or replacement.

 - The Campus and CED reserve the right to limit, restrict, or extend network, computing, and facilities access privileges.

 - Do not circumvent security, account, or access restrictions to computer systems, printing, or plotting.